mro-intelligence/personal_weather_station/README.md

 Copy `config-sample.json` to `config.json` and edit with your settings:

 - `rtl_sdr.decoder_id`: RTL_433 decoder ID for your weather station
+    - modify this if you have a different weather station from the WH24B
+    - use `rtl_433 -v -R` to list possible decoder IDs
 - `rtl_sdr.frequency`: Frequency to listen on (e.g., "915M")
 - `wunderground.station_id`: Your Weather Underground station ID
 - `wunderground.station_key`: Your Weather Underground station key